wadmp/newdocs/docs/src/explanations/playbooks/README.md

 ![Playbooks](./03.png "Playbooks")

-Once created the playbook is in the state
+Once created, the playbook is in the state
 * Draft

 and can be edited or deleted.